River On The Way To Mount Kailash

 AccommodationHotel

-Enjoy your first breakfast in Tibet and continue to drive around the vast Tibetan plateau, crossing a few high passes and enjoying views of high snow peaks.
+Enjoy your first breakfast in Tibet, then continue driving around the vast Tibetan Plateau, crossing a few high passes and enjoying views of towering snow-capped peaks.

-The journey towards remote parts of Tibet involves crossing a bridge over the Brahmaputra River, also called the Yarlung Tsangpo, in Tibet.
-The river flows from the same source as Mt.
+The journey to remote parts of Tibet involves crossing a bridge over the Brahmaputra River, also known as the Yarlung Tsangpo.
+The river flows from the same source as the Mt.
 Kailash Glacier.

 Drive to reach Saga, a moderate-sized town with friendly lodges, hotels, and restaurants; check into the best available hotels or guest houses upon arrival.